 - fetal death

-Once you are on Pitocin, you must be strictly monitored and remain in bed so your labor progresses more slowly.
+Once you are on Pitocin, you must be strictly monitored and remain in bed.
+Contractions typically start about 30 minutes after starting Pitocin.

 You’re also not allowed to eat.
 This is because of the risk of aspiration in the event that you need an emergency cesarean delivery.
-This often leads to hunger and exhaustion.
-Pitocin-induced contractions might interfere with rest, so both you and the baby can get tired out.
+Pitocin-induced contractions might interfere with rest, too, so both you and the baby can get tired out.